MGTheTrain/crypto-vault-service/README.md

 make shut-down-docker-containers
 ```

-To run both `unit and integration tests` including a `coverage report in HTML format` on Unix systems execute
+To run both `unit and integration tests` including a `coverage report in HTML format` on Unix-like systems execute

 ```sh
 make spin-up-integration-test-docker-containers